 windows from scratch.
 They were acts of desperation.
 The first

-is much too thick.)
-I found 1mm thick microscope slides in my college
+much too thick.)
+I found 1mm thick microscope slides in my college bookstore;

-bookstore; I found other suitable glass in old picture frames and salvaged
+I found other suitable glass in old picture frames and salvaged from glass-fronted

-little pressure on the scribe--hardly more than the weight of the scribe
+the scribe--hardly more than the weight of the scribe itself.
+A gritty

-shops sell glass etching paste but it does no more than frost the glass.
+sell glass etching paste but it does no more than frost the glass.
+I

-I once considered etching hairlines with liquid hydroflouric acid and
+once considered etching hairlines with liquid hydroflouric acid and purchased

-purchased all the supplies and equipment I would need.
-However I have
+all the supplies and equipment I would need.
+However I have no experience

 Most trophy shops can do laser etching.
 I have tried it only once.
 The resulting hairline was too wide.
 That may have been due to my poor instructions or operator error; I'll try again.
 The shop charged me about $20.